maskedTitan/agent-commerce-guard/product-docs/RISK_ASSESSMENT.md

 **Risk:** Agent sharing personal data (shipping address) with untrusted API endpoints.
 **Control:**
 *   The Connector acts as a proxy.
 The Agent sends the request to PayPal, and PayPal injects the shipping info directly to the merchant (Agent never sees the raw address data).

+## 4. Iframe Security
+**Risk:** Clickjacking or malicious redirection within the embedded checkout.
+**Control:**
+*   **Sandboxing:** The checkout iframe uses the `sandbox` attribute to restrict scripts and top-level navigation.
+*   **CORS Policy:** Strict Cross-Origin Resource Sharing (CORS) policies prevent unauthorized domains from interacting with the checkout flow.
+*   **Token Scoping:** PayPal tokens are generated server-side and are scoped only for the specific transaction amount and merchant.